 Both the Aktiia device and the Omron HeartGuide are clinically validated.
 Aktiia is medically supported by five clinical trials and over 20 peer-reviewed papers, with study results to prove that the solution is as accurate as accepted reference measurements.

-As well as measuring blood pressure, the Omron HeartGuide lets you monitor daily activity, track your sleep patterns and set reminders.
+As well as measuring blood pressure, the Omron HeartGuide lets you monitor daily activity (via a step count and calories burnt), track your sleep/wake hours and set reminders.
 It’s also compatible with the Omron HeartAdvisor app, which enables you to see trends over time to help you understand how your lifestyle impacts your heart and blood pressure.

 Similarly, the frequent blood pressure readings you get with Aktiia help you and your doctor understand more about your condition and develop a more personalised treatment plan, including targeted lifestyle interventions.
 One particularly useful feature shows you when and for how long your blood pressure was in a healthy range, helping you understand the links between your lifestyle and blood pressure and make positive changes.

 Both are worn on the wrist a look a bit like a smartwatch or fitness tracker.
 The Omron HeartGuide is the bulkier of the two, while the Aktiia is slimmer and lighter.
 The most significant difference is that Aktiia doesn’t have a screen.
 This is a plus in terms of the discreet appearance, and could lessen the anxiety some people feel around having their blood pressure taken.

 |How it works

 |70+ readings a week

 |View data and trends